JNRowe/river-configs/sections/general_setup.rst

 .. note::

-    We set ``-x`` here because it is gives us a lazy logging mechanism to catch and report errors at practically zero cost.
-In the initial run output will end up in river's log, and in subsequent runs it will be in the executing terminal.
+    The ``-x`` option gives us a low-cost, lazy logging mechanism for error reporting.
+Output appears in river's log during the initial run and in the executing terminal for subsequent runs.

 We'll want stricter defaults out of the box::